intel/intel-device-plugins-for-kubernetes/cmd/operator/README.md

 ## Introduction

-This One Operator is a Kubernetes custom controller whose goal is to serve the installation and lifecycle management of Intel device plugins for Kubernetes.
+Intel Device Plugins Operator is a Kubernetes custom controller whose goal is to serve the installation and lifecycle management of Intel device plugins for Kubernetes.
-It provides a single point of control for GPU, QAT and FPGA devices to a cluster administrators.
+It provides a single point of control for GPU, QAT, SGX and FPGA devices to a cluster administrators.

 ## Installation